 Balls must be off the field immediately after the referee calls for them and game sheets must be presented at the scorer's table.
-If the game sheets are not at the scorer's table, the clock will start and game sheets done under a running clock.
+If the game sheets are not at the scorer's table the clock will start and game sheets are done under a running clock.

 The clock will begin running at game time.
 A team must have at least four players ready to play for the game to begin.
-If a team is unable to field at least four players five minutes after game time, the game will be forfeited and this team will receive a 5-0 loss.
+If a team is unable to field at least four players five minutes after game time the game will be forfeited by that team with the forfeited team receiving a 5-0 loss.
 The winning team may accept the forfeit and leave.

-Or if, after the forfeit has been given, more players for the losing team arrive or are recruited, the winning team may:
+The one exception is that after the forfeit has been given, more players from the forfeited team arrive or are recruited, the winning team may elect to:

-Accept the 5-0 forfeit and play a scrimmage game, or play a counting game with the time remaining, thus the final score will be recorded on the standings.
+Accept the 5-0 forfeit and play a scrimmage game, or play a game with the time remaining, thus the final score will be recorded in the standings.